 "Get the hell away from us, bitch."
 Dean growled.

 Ruby rolled her eyes and dropped her hand.
 "All I'm saying is that you guys should've listened to me.
 It's not my fault Sam is here."
 She snapped.

 Dean looked away and stared at Sam, who was completely oblivious to what was going on around him.
 "What did you mean…that it was too much for him to handle?"
 He finally managed to grit out.

-"You may not be the brightest fish in the sea, Dean, but you know damn well what I'm talking about," Ruby answered casually, "Sam freaked out after the hounds ripped you to shreds.
-I told you there was bomb inside of him, and it went off when he realized that you were gone."
+"You may not be the smartest fish in the sea, Dean, but you know damn well what I'm talking about," Ruby answered casually, "Sam freaked out after the hounds used you as their chew toy.
+I told you there was bomb inside of him, and it went off.
+Little brother went boom."

 Fists clenching painfully, Dean didn't say a word as she continued.

-"He used his powers to rip your soul back from Hell, and he even managed to heal most of you as well.
-It would've been impressive if he hadn't knocked himself out in the process."
+"He used his powers to rip your soul back from Hell, and he even managed to heal most of you in the process.
+It would've been impressive if he hadn't knocked himself out."

 Dean breathed heavily, his eyes squeezing shut.
 Damn it, Sammy…what if?
 God what if…